symfony-cmf/symfony-cmf-docs/contributing/code.rst

 The Symfony2 CMF team follows all the rules and guidelines of the core Symfony2 `development process`_.

-When creating Pull Requests, please follow the Symfony `Submitting a Patch`_ guidlines.
+When creating Pull Requests, please follow the Symfony `Submitting a Patch`_ guidlines with the added requirement of our :doc:`pr_style_and_commits`.

 Resources / Links
 -----------------